 There is one Sunday of Advent where we use rose.
 The color is not pink because Christ did not “pink from the grave” (as a former priest reminded us).

-We use the color rose for the third Sunday of Advent, also known as Gaudete Sunday.
+We use the color rose for the third Sunday of Advent, Gaudete Sunday.
 The color rose represents joy or rejoicing and reveals a shift in the season of Advent away from repentance and toward celebration.

 Advent Activates Within Our Doors.